spanska/google-home-notifier-python/README.md

 This will send a message to one of your friend on facebook messenger.
 You need to provide two POST variables `user` and `message` to use it.

+`/google/home/adapter?token=messenger` and

+`/google/home/adapter?token=Alice` and

+`/google/home/adapter?token=Hello There!`

+This will buffer method name and every single parameters and then will call the corresponding API

 ## running for real